zptr1/interaction-crafting/README.md

 This allows to support any vanilla and custom recipes.

-Unfortunately, this breaks a lot of custom recipes from datapacks, since they use knowledge books and advancements to output NBT items.
+Unfortunately, this breaks a lot of custom recipes from datapacks, since they use knowledge books and advancements to output NBT items, but this datapack supports custom data-driven NBT recipes!

 ## API (defining custom NBT recipes)